What is The Stealth Marketing: Example, Techniques, Advantages And Disadvantages

-Those who use stealth marketing, there are lots of varieties out there.
-Usually companies that can afford to undertake multiple advertising initiatives for marketing a product are more likely to use stealth marketing.
+For those who use stealth marketing, there are lots of varieties out there.
+Usually, companies that can afford to undertake multiple advertising initiatives for marketing a product are more likely to use stealth marketing.

 Fashion entrepreneur Daymond John’s first campaign for the FUBU clothing line can be considered in this scenario.
 Since he had no operating budget at all then and also was unable to access any kind of traditional marketing strategies, he requested hip hop stars Run DMC and LL Cool to wear FUBU clothing during concerts and appearances on MTV.
 By doing it, Daymond John was successful to gain a huge audience and the campaign of stealth marketing was also successful.